 The contribution made to this Organisation by the CSN in terms of technical participation is high.
 The technical staff of the CSN closely monitors the working programme of the IAEA and actively participates in it.
-During 2003 the staff participated in more than 40 meetings of the different technical and advisory committees, in working groups and in training courses, attended three meetings of the governors and the $47^{\rm th}$ General Conference and managed scientific visits from Turkey and Indonesia in relation to operational radiological protection and quality, respectively.
+During 2003 the staff participated in more than 40 meetings of the different technical and advisory committees, in working groups and in training courses, attended three meetings of the governors and the 47th General Conference and managed scientific visits from Turkey and Indonesia in relation to operational radiological protection and quality, respectively.

 The General Conference is the governing body of the IAEA.
 It meets once a year to map out the general courses of action.
 The forty-seventh session of the IAEA General Conference took place in Vienna in mid September 2003 and included the participation of delegates from the member countries, among them Spain.
+The IAEA Commission on Safety Standards (CSS) manages the different working groups relating to standards on nuclear safety, radiological protection, waste management and the transport of radioactive materials.

 The CSN participates actively in the different working groups: the Nuclear Safety Standards Committee (NUSSC); the Radiological Protection Standards Committee (RASSC); the Transport Safety Standards Committee (TRANSSC) and the Waste Management Safety Standards Committee (WASSC).